Leigh, Greater Manchester: Buses

-There are bus services operated by Diamond Bus North West, Go North West, Warrington's Own Buses and Vision Bus from Leigh bus station to many local destinations including Wigan, Bolton, Warrington, Manchester and St Helens.
+There are local bus services operated by Diamond Bus North West and Go North West which are under the Bee Network, with destinations such as the Trafford Centre, Bolton, Wigan, Piccadilly Gardens and Tyldesley.
+Warrington's Own Buses, Vision Bus and Arriva Merseyside connect Leigh to destinations outside of Greater Manchester, those being Warrington and St. Helens.
 There had been suggestions to reopen the railway via Tyldesley to Manchester, but a guided busway scheme was chosen for the route; this decision was not universally popular.
 Construction commenced in 2012 and the Leigh-Salford-Manchester Bus Rapid Transit opened on 3 April 2016.

 Canals

 The Bridgewater Canal was extended from Worsley to the middle of Leigh in 1795.
 In 1819 the fifth Leeds and Liverpool Canal Act was passed for the construction of the Leigh Branch and by 1820 the Leigh branch canal was cut from the Leeds and Liverpool Canal at Poolstock, Wigan to meet the Bridgewater at Leigh Bridge, giving access from Leigh to all parts of Lancashire, Yorkshire and the Midlands.